notpike/pi-iridium/README.md

 - Pass: iridium

 ## Security
 Below are known security issues for this alpha.
 No plans on correcting these for the alpha.
-Future versions of this will be done in Node.js. :)
+Future versions of this will be done in Node.js.
+Also like I said, it's just an alpha. :)

 - DB creds are built from DB_INIT.sql (which is loaded by running INIT.sh) and creates user 'user' has a password of 'pass'.
 If you change this be sure the creds are reflected in the .env file.
 - Websockets are PUBLIC